 And don’t be fooled into thinking a quick holiday to Poland will suffice.
 Nope, it’s deserving of much more than a short stopover when you visit Poland.
-So let us give you 12 reasons why you should visit Poland for your next holiday.
+So let us give you 14 reasons to go to Poland for your next holiday.

-14 REASONS WHY YOU NEED TO VISIT POLAND
+14 REASONS WHY YOU SHOULD VISIT POLAND

 1. The History

+There is so much history!
 A visit to Poland means a chance to learn so much about this country and what has at times been a very tragic history.

 Poland is massive.
 A lot of people forget that.
-It happens to be the 9th largest country in Europe and with size comes variety.
-When you visit Poland, you are not just getting town squares and ancient architecture.
-You also get beaches and forests, wildlife and mountains, plus a whole lot of cities to explore.
+It is actually the 9th largest country in Europe, and with size comes variety.
+When you visit Poland, you are not just getting town squares and unique architecture.

-3. The Food
+3. Polish Food

 A trip to Poland would not be complete without a generous serving of pierogi with a side of kapusta, followed by a slice of makowiec or a paczki.

 5. Old Towns

-Krakow boasts Europe’s largest town square and is a must see when you visit Poland.
-Each old town area comes with it’s own unique history and sights to see.
+Krakow boasts Europe’s largest town square – and the market square should be high on your list of best places to visit in Poland.
+Each old town area comes with its own unique history and sights to see.

+And there is, of course, the capital city in Poland, Warsaw.
 The old town in Warsaw was completely destroyed during WWII, but you wouldn’t know it.

-The reconstructed version is still a must see place in Poland.
+The many beautiful buildings to see.
 While talking about the old town areas and the surrounding sights, a mention of the architecture in Poland is essential.

 One unique building that has become a more modern Polish attraction is the Crooked House in Sopot – Krzywy Domek, which serves as a place of business, shopping and dining.

 Visit Poland for an affordable holiday destination in Europe.
-The currency in Poland is the Zloty and chances are you dollar will go a long way.
+The currency in Poland is the Zloty and chances are your dollar will go a long way.

 You can enjoy a whole lot during a holiday in Poland for a lot less.
 That alone is a pretty great reason to visit Poland.

-Being such an old country, the traditional way of life is still valued and it can be seen in the food, the culture and the behaviour.
+Being such an old country, the traditional way of life is still valued and it can be seen in the food, the rich culture and the behaviour.
 There are strong family values in Poland and reputations to uphold.
-They are a proud nation.
+They are a proud nation and a friendly one.

 That’s not to say Poland doesn’t have all the modern facilities you may have come to expect.
 It does.
 Warsaw is the perfect contrast between traditional old town and modern development.